The Danger of Thought Control

 As dark as it may feel to be under the control of so many outlets, there is hope.

 Mankind has persevered for thousands of years, and the example of old prophets, philosophers, artists, protesters, and many others have shown that we can break away from the mold and freely express ourselves.

-- The teaching instills black vs white, us vs them, good vs evil thinking.
+- It instills black vs white, us vs them, good vs evil thinking.

-- The teaching uses lots of loaded language and cliches to stop complex thought.
+- It uses lots of loaded language and cliches to stop complex thought.

 - It uses thought-stopping techniques to prevent critical thinking.

 - It suppresses certain emotions, particularly negative ones.

 - It rejects rational analysis, critical thinking, and doubt.

 - And it uses unconventional methods to block or neglect actual thought.

 We are the same beings that invented the wheel, discovered fire, developed scientific knowledge and analysis, challenged the religious mindset with philosophy, composed masterful music, built skyscrapers to the clouds, landed on the moon, and so much more!
 We are capable of immeasurable things, and there are people out there that do not want you doing any of that.